isomerpages/moe-delasallesch/_cca/Sports & Games/Netball.md

 ## Co-Curricular&nbsp;Activities&nbsp;(CCA)

 ### Netball
+#### Overview of CCA

-In Netball at De La Salle School, we aim to develop resilient, committed and discipline players who put in their best at all times.
+In Netball at De La Salle School, we aim to develop resilient, committed and discipline players who always put in their best.

 Netball is a sport that trains agility, speed and endurance.
-Besides training our netballers to meet the physical requirements of the game, they are also educated on the Olympic Values of Friendship, Respect &amp; Excellence which seek to develop positive attitudes and 21st Century Competencies.
+Besides training our netballers to meet the physical requirements of the game, they are also educated on the school values of Respect, Responsibility and Resilience.

-Lastly, we hope to use Netball as a platform to nurture mental strength, team spirit and sportsmanship in every player.
+Through an array of curated modified games, the girls learn the fundamental skills like ball-handling, throwing and catching and the various locomotor skills that are essential in netball in a fun and positive environment.
+#### What Students Will Experience

+Students will
+1. **Learn and apply netball fundamentals** in a progressive, age-appropriate manner.
+2. **Develop a sense of responsibility and teamwork** by improving their individual skills and working closely with peers during training and matches.
+3. **Build resilience and discipline** through regular practice, goal-setting, and performance feedback.
+4. **Exhibit respect and sportsmanship** by competing respectfully in all games.

+#### Highlights and Opportunities
+1. Participate in friendly matches with other schools.
+2. Participate in National School Games (NSG).
+3. Exchange program with selected secondary schools.
+4. Application for Direct School Admission (DSA).

 <img src="/images/Netball 2.jpeg" style="width:49%" align="left">
 <img src="/images/Netball 3.jpeg" style="width:49%" align="right">